 The SGA currently sponsors and funds more than 20 different clubs and organizations, and we encourage students to propose new programs.
 Feel free to contact an SGA Executive Board member for more information on forming a new club or organization!

-The SGA, working in conjunction with Student Life, designs and implements programs, activities and events that help to meet the social, intellectual and spiritual needs of the student community.
+The SGA, working in conjunction with Student Activities, designs and implements programs, activities and events that help to meet the social, intellectual and spiritual needs of the student community.
 The SGA Executive Board oversees these initiatives.

 Vice President of the Senate